BICCN/cell-locator/README.md

 ## License

 This software is licensed under the terms of the BSD-3-Clause open-source license.
-See the [BSD-3-Clause](LICENSE) file for details.
+See the [LICENSE](LICENSE) file for details.